mattermost/docs/source/administration/config-settings.rst

 Notification Display Name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Name displayed on email account used when sending notification emails from Mattermost system.
+Name displayed on email account used when sending notification emails from Mattermost.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"FeedbackName": ""`` with string input.                                                                                  |